State and Local Policy Database

 Incentives

-Through the Green Riverside program, commercial and residential building owners may access rebates for energy efficiency upgrades and/or energy-saving designs during the construction phase.
+Commercial and residential building owners may access rebates for energy efficiency upgrades and/or energy-saving designs during the construction phase.
+Residential customers are also eligible for energy efficiency rebates.

 Commercial and residential property owners may also qualify for property assessed clean energy (PACE) financing for energy efficiency improvements, renewable energy installation, and water conservation measures.